MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

     }
     ```

-1. Within the **FindProductAsync** method, add the following blocks of code to execute a sql query, get the query result iterator, iterator over the result set, and then return the single item in the result set:
+1. Within the **FindProductAsync** method, add the following blocks of code to execute a sql query, get the query result iterator, iterates over the result set, and then return the single item in the result set:

     ```
     string query = $@"SELECT VALUE products